What is Search Volume?

-How to use search volume data
+How do you use search volume data?

 - Armed with the data gained from search volume research, you can target optimal keywords throughout the year.
 Since you will know the value of particular keywords and how their usage fluctuates throughout the year, you will be able to identify optimal opportunities to target them.

 - You will be able to understand historical trends and make future projections.
 As you compile historical search volume for particular keywords, you will be able to see if drops indicate a loss of value for the keyword or if it is a part of regular, yearly cycle.
 This will help you make future projections about the keyword’s performance and inform your decisions about the best keywords to use in your content.